 Which is better?

 As you can see, each damper type has its advantages and disadvantages.
 Which one works best for the exhaust point?
-You know that the exhaust point won’t be used for intake.
+We know the airflow direction of the exhaust point, exhaust only.
 This means that a backdraft damper will work best.

 The backdraft damper will open for the exhaust air without additional accessories.
 This saves you money and installation time.
 It also requires less work to maintain the damper, which saves the owner time and money.
 You should also consider where your project is located.
 If the building is in an area with a mild climate, then you won’t have to worry about cold or warm air seeping into the ventilation point.